Accessibility is at the heart of the design, allowing all audiences to engage with Autistica’s work.

 Users are staying on the site for 12% longer

-5x more people are visiting the Research Project pages
+Five times as many people are visiting the research project pages

 We wanted to test our assumptions and build our new website accordingly.
 Now our content is beautifully presented, easy to understand and offers an intuitive user journey to donate or find out more.